Skip to content

 Deadly Spawn article – Courier News July 11, 1981

-The Mr. Local History Project caught up with Charles Hildebrant, one of the actors who was a sensation at the time and quite the celebrity at Bernards High School back in 1983.
+The Mr. Local History Project caught up with Charles Hildebrant, one of the actors who was a sensation then and quite the celebrity at Bernards High School in 1983.

-Charles Hildebrandt, at 14, in the film The Deadly Spawn, shot completely with unpaid actors in his house on Jackson Road in Gladstone back in 1983.
+Charles Hildebrandt, at 14, in the 1983 film The Deadly Spawn, which was shot completely with unpaid actors in his house on Jackson Road in Gladstone.

 I wish I were mindful of exactly what I was doing back then.
 Here I am in Times Square at the premier of this movie and it was all sureal to me.
 Then when I went to the movie theater in Basking Ridge they actually clapped for me.
 Pretty cool for a high school kid.